Tesla Charge Port Stuck? 6 Ways to Release It (2026)

 Few things are more frustrating than being ready to leave and your Tesla charging cable won't release.
 Whether you're at home, a Supercharger, or a public charger, a stuck charge port can leave you stranded.
-Here's how to fix it.
+This is one of the most common Tesla complaints β and in most cases, you can fix it yourself in under 5 minutes.
+Here's every method, from the simplest tap to a full latch replacement.

 Why Does the Charge Port Get Stuck?